-Many people are aware that the terms “Episcopalian” and “non-denominational” describe different kinds of Christian churches.
-They know the traditions have some overlapping beliefs and similar practices because they are both branches of the Christian faith, but aren’t exactly sure what the differences are between them.
+Many people know that “Episcopalian” and “non-denominational” describe different kinds of Christian churches.
+They know the traditions have some overlapping beliefs and similar practices because they are both branches of the Christian faith, but they aren’t exactly sure what the differences are between them.

-The Episcopal Church is part of the worldwide Anglican Communion, with roots in England, that experienced a branding shift at the time of the Revolutionary War in America.
+The Episcopal Church is part of the worldwide Anglican Communion, with roots in England, that experienced a branding shift during the Revolutionary War in America.
 Non-denominational churches are not connected to a historic branch of Christianity.
 The majority are Protestant and conservative.

 Why does each of these traditions have such a strong presence in America?
 Are Episcopal and non-denominational churches conservative or liberal?
 What do they believe about God, the Bible, and the end times?
 Keep reading to learn the answers to these questions and others.